Three-point bounds for energy minimization

 We cannot even propose a conjectural generalization of Levenshtein's criterion to three-point bounds.
 However, we hope that some general principle will explain the sharp cases, offer guidance for how to locate more of them, and lead to proofs that involve no explicit numerical computations.

 Another question is whether there are good applications of three-point bounds to potential functions that depend on triples of points, rather than pairs.
-Of course, there is no obstacle to writing down such bounds, but it is not clear that there are any exciting examples.
-Pair potentials are far more common in physics, and we do not know which higher-order generalizations may be worthy of investigation.
+Of course, there is no obstacle to writing down such bounds, but it is not clear that there are any important examples.
+Pair potentials are far more common in both physics and mathematics, and we do not know which higher-order generalizations may be worthy of investigation.